Ohrid's Historical Churches, Ohrid

 3) Church of St. Sophia (must see)

-The Cathedral of St Sophia was built in Ohrid in the 9th century by Boris II.
+The Cathedral of Saint Sophia was built in Ohrid in the 9th century by Boris II.
 It was rebuilt in the 11th century and provided with a domed basilica by Archbishop Leo of Ohrid.
 A Great Feast mural adorns the nave.

 The church was dedicated to Holy Wisdom ("Hagia Sofia").
 It was built on the foundation of an early Christian basilica of the 5th century.
 In the 15th century the church was converted to a mosque.
 The precious frescoes were white-washed.
 During their regime, the Ottomans caused a lot of damage to the church.

-After the Balkan Wars of 1912, St Sophia was returned to her role as an Orthodox Church and a conservation project was initiated.
+After the Balkan Wars of 1912, Saint Sophia was returned to her role as an Orthodox Church and a conservation project was initiated.
 The frescoes were cleaned and rejuvenated and the church once again expressed the Byzantine world of the 11th century.

 Every year the one-month Ohrid Summer Festival is opened by an operatic concert at Saint Sophia's.
 The first concert was in August, 1961.
 Inside the church, Macedonian opera star Ana Lipsha Tofovic and pianist Ladislav Peridic gave a bravura performance.
 It was a first for Ohrid and a first for the church.